swiftcoder2020/milestone_project_1/README.md

 * In the Current Skills section when users first views this, as the webpage loads each of the three blocks will expand in size from half to full to grasp their attention of the capability into the languages, tools & technologies on offer.

-* Other interactive elements such as buttons and forms function as part of the user's expectations in that it visually indicates which input field they're typing into or that the buttons are active that would create a positive response as part of the user experience in the website portfolio.
+* Other interactive elements such as buttons and forms function as part of the user's expectations in that it visually indicates which input field they're typing into or that the buttons are active and will execute a state of change that would create a positive response as part of the user experience in the website portfolio.

 * Finally in the footer, interactive elements whereby once hovered over or focused on, the download icon will smoothly expand in size and Social icons such as GitHub & LinkedIn will expand in size and change in colour to encourage users to click on these links.